Parking Garage - Frequently Asked Questions

 What is the traffic impact?

 Traffic studies were conducted for One Taylor St, the new hotel and the original smaller garage.
+This included trip generation, traffic counts and intersection impact analyses.
 An updated study can be found by clicking this link.
 The city has a strong interest in assuring that traffic is managed effectively.

 What are the storm water impacts?